michaelmagdy99/Weather_Forecast/README.md

 ## The Android SDK Version 34

-These Application are developed by student of ITI intake#44, Native Mobile Application Development track.
+These Application are developed by trainee of ITI intake (44) Native Mobile Application Development track.

 ## Overview